-Manager's duties of loyalty, good faith and care

-A manager of an unincorporated nonprofit association
+Manager's duties of loyalty, good faith and care 20 A manager of a nonprofit association

-- (a) has the same duties of loyalty, good faith and care that a director or officer of a nonprofit corporation has under [name of enacting jurisdiction's Act governing nonprofit corporations]; and - (b) is liable for a breach of any of those duties to the same extent that a director or officer of a nonprofit corporation would be liable under that Act.
+- (a) has the same duties of loyalty, good faith and care that a director or officer of a nonprofit corporation has under the laws of [enacting jurisdiction]; and - (b) is liable for a breach of any of those duties to the same extent that a director or officer of a nonprofit corporation would be liable under that law.

 Comment: This section contains the duties of loyalty, good faith, and care that apply to a manager of a UNA.
 The section is geared to the duties that are set out in the enacting jurisdiction's nonprofit corporation statute.
 This approach has been taken for two reasons.
 First, most of the issues that confront the managers of a UNA are essentially the same as the issues that confront the directors of a nonprofit corporation.
 Framing the duties applicable to managers in the same terms as the duties applicable to directors will ensure that the large body of jurisprudence that has built up around the corporate duties will be available to assist with interpretation of the UNA duties.
 Second, there is considerable variation in the statutory expression of these duties for nonprofit corporation directors across Canada.
-Some jurisdictions, such as Ontario, have not statutory duties.
+Some jurisdictions, such as Ontario, have no statutory duties.
 Others, such as British Columbia, have only a skeletal expression of the statutory duties in their nonprofit corporations legislation.
 See Society Act, R.S.B.C.
 1996, c.
 433, s.
 25. Still others, most notably Saskatchewan, have more sophisticated versions of the statutory duties, which take into account recent developments in the jurisprudence.
 See The Non-profit Corporations Act, 1995, S.S.
 1995, c.
 N-4.2, s.
-109. Enacting jurisdictions can decide whether this section should be framed in terms that correspond to their current nonprofit corporate legislation, or whether, given the direction of reforms in this area, this section should be cast in the most sophisticated terms.
+109. The approach of framing the duties of managers of UNAs by reference to directors and officers of nonprofit corporations is analogous to the approach taken to liability in limited liability partnership legislation.
+See Model Limited Liability Partnership Act, s.
+4 (1) ("Partners in an [enacting jurisdiction] LLP are personally liable for any partnership obligation for which they would be liable if the partnership were a corporation of which they were the directors.").